SEI-R-2-22/u3_lesson_redux_middleware/README.md

 - You'll want to add make sure the function is accessible as `props` in your `Products` component.

 - You're able to access the department's id through the address bar utitilizing `props.match.params.id`.
+HINT: You're going to want to use this id and pass it to your action which will in turn be passed to the `GetDepartmentProducts` as an argument.

 - You'll want to `observe` the id in the address bar for changes, make sure to add it to the `useEffect` dependency array.